5 Ways to Get on a Spotify Playlist

 3. User Playlists

 This is a bit more elusive, but can be another step up to securing a spot on an official playlist.
 User playlists are curated by regular music listeners, blogs, and any other variation of companies who create playlists.
-For instance, Green Light Go has several curated playlists revolving around the genres we represent.
-These included Indie Folks, Indie Rocks and Follow the Folk.
+For instance, Green Light Go has several curated playlists revolving around the genres we represent incuding Indie Folks and Indie Rocks.

 4. Branded Playlists